Evidence of scale-free clusters of vegetation in tropical rainforests

-The most common way to characterize the aggregation properties of a fixed number of points, $N$, distributed in a continuous embedding space relies in usual continuum percolation techniques \cite{gawlinski1981, Plotkin, Villegas2022}.
+The most common way to characterize the aggregation properties of a fixed number of points, $N$, distributed in a continuous embedding space, relies on usual continuum percolation techniques \cite{gawlinski1981, Plotkin, Villegas2022}.
 Hence, based on some predefined distance $r$, two individual points will belong to the same cluster if their Euclidean distance is less than or equal to $r$ \cite{DBSCAN, DBSCAN2}.
-A percolating cluster of points exists if a path connects all the points satisfying the previous condition.
-Let us remark that, the \emph{mean nearest-neighbor} distance (MNN), defined as the nearest neighbor mean center-to-center distance between points, makes us possible to study a point process independently of the area where it takes place, and study it only depending on the system size \cite{Plotkin,Villegas2022}.
-Thus, we normalize the control parameter by the inter-particle distance of the point process, i.e., defining $\hat r=r/\mbox{MNN}$, and producing a non-dimensional version of the distance parameter, which allows us to interpret cluster analysis in the language of statistical mechanics and percolation phase transitions.
+As illustrated in Figure \ref{Sketch}, a percolating cluster exists if a path can be drawn connecting all points with edges of length smaller than $r$.
+Let us remark that the \emph{mean nearest-neighbor} distance (MNN), defined as the nearest neighbor mean point-to-point Euclidean distance, makes it possible to study a point process independently of the area where it takes place and study it only depending on the system size \cite{Plotkin,Villegas2022}.
+Thus, we normalize the control parameter by the interparticle distance of the point process, i.e., defining $\hat r=r/\mbox{MNN}$ and producing a non-dimensional version of the distance parameter, which allows us to interpret cluster analysis in the language of statistical mechanics and percolation phase transitions.